St Scholastica Day riot: Dispute

-The following morning, in an attempt to stop any recurrence of the violence, the Chancellor issued a proclamation at the churches of St Martin and St Mary that no-one should bear arms, assault anyone or disturb the peace.
-He was supported by the chief magistrate of the town.
+The following morning, in an attempt to stop any recurrence of the violence, the chancellor issued a proclamation at the churches of St Martin and St Mary that no-one should bear arms, assault anyone or disturb the peace.
 At the same time, the town's bailiffs were urging townsfolk to arm themselves; the bailiffs were also paying people in the surrounding countryside to come to aid the citizens.
-About eighty townsmen, armed with bows and other weapons, went to St Giles' Church in the north part of the town, where they knew some scholars were, and chased them to the Augustine priory, killing at least one student and badly injuring several others on the way.
-A master of theology was shot at when he tried to leave the priory.
-The bells of both the town and university churches were rung to rally the respective supporters; students locked and barricaded some of the town's gates, to stop an influx of outsiders coming at them from a new direction.
+About eighty townsmen, armed with bows and other weapons, went to St Giles' Church in the north part of the town, where they knew some scholars were, and chased them to the Augustinian priory, killing at least one student and badly injuring several others on the way.
+The bells of both the town and university churches were rung to rally the respective factions; students locked and barricaded some of the town's gates, to stop an influx of outsiders coming at them from a new direction.

-Late in the day of 11 February, up to 2,000 people from the countryside came in the western gate of the town to join the townsfolk, waving a black banner and crying: "Havoc!
-Havoc!
-Smyt fast, give gode knocks!"
+Late in the day of 11 February, up to 2,000 people from the countryside came in through the western gate of the town to join the townsfolk, waving a black banner.
 The students, unable to fight against such a number, withdrew to their halls where they barricaded themselves in.
-The citizens broke into five inns and hostels, where they finished off much of the food and drink; any student who was found in his rented rooms or hiding place was killed or maimed.
+The citizens broke into inns and hostels; any student who was found in his rented rooms or hiding place was killed or maimed.
 After the violence subsided that night, the authorities from the town and the university went through the streets proclaiming in the king's name "that no man should injure the scholars or their goods under pain of forfeiture".

-In the early hours of the following morning de Cherlton and other senior members of the university left for nearby Woodstock after having been summoned there by Edward III, who was staying in the village.
-The proclamation from the King to the townsfolk had no effect.
-They again rang the bell at St Martin's to rally their supporters and that day fourteen more inns and halls were sacked by the rioters, who killed any scholars they found.
-There were reports that some of the clerics were scalped, possibly "in scorn of the clergy" and their tonsures, according to Wood.
-Other student corpses were buried in dunghills, left in the gutters, dumped into privies or cesspits or thrown into the River Thames.
+In the early hours of the following morning de Cherlton and other senior members of the university left for nearby Woodstock to meet King Edward III, who was staying in the village.
+The proclamation from the King to the townsfolk had no effect and the fighting began again.
+There were reports that some of the scholars were scalped, possibly "in mockery of their clerical tonsures", according to the historian William Pantin.
+The corpses of other students were buried in dunghills, left in the gutters, dumped into privies or cesspits or thrown into the River Thames.